Alert Level 3 – What this Means for Businesses

 - Remember to record any agreements changing remuneration/hours/other working conditions in writing.

-undertake a restructure and make some staff redundant in order to save some
+- Can I undertake a restructure and make some staff redundant in order to save some money?

 - If you applied for the Wage Subsidy after 4pm on 27 March 2020, you will be in breach of your obligations under this scheme if you make any staff named in your subsidy application redundant during the 12-week period for the subsidy.
 If you applied before 4pm on 27 March 2020, you must still make your best endeavours to retain the staff named in your subsidy application.